Classic Creatures: Return of the Jedi

-Classic Creatures: Return of the Jedi is a television documentary, first broadcast on CBS in 1983.
+Classic Creatures: Return of the Jedi is a television documentary, first broadcast on CBS on November 21, 1983.
 It is a look behind-the-scenes of the creation of the various alien creatures from the third Star Wars film, Return of the Jedi, which was released that year.
 The documentary was presented by Star Wars actors Carrie Fisher and Billy Dee Williams, and directed by Robert Guenette who had directed the previous television specials The Making of Star Wars (1977) and SP FX: The Empire Strikes Back (1980).